linuxcaffe/task-timelog-hook/README.md

 # task-timelog-hook
-A taskwarrior hook that logs task start/stop times to a timeclock file, that (h)ledger can read.
+A [taskwarrior](https://taskwarrior.org) hook that logs task start/stop times to a [timeclock file](https://hledger.org/hledger.html#timeclock-format), that [ledger](https://ledger-cli.org) and [hledger](https://hledger.org) can read.

-TLDR; If you enjoy the command-line and you want to track your time, including taskwarrior start/stop times, projects and tags, and you want to be able to easily read/ report/ query/ export your time-accounting data, then you should give this project a try.
-Warning: experimenting with ledger and/or hledger can lead to vastly improved personal accounting!
+- _TLDR;_ If you enjoy the command-line and you want to track your time, including taskwarrior start/stop times, projects and tags, and you want to be able to easily read/ report/ query/ export your time-accounting data, then you should give this project a try.
+This approach is an alternative to [timewarrior](http://timewarrior.net).
+- _Warning_: experimenting with ledger and/or hledger can lead to vastly improved personal financial and time accounting!

 ## INTRODUCTION

-https://taskwarrior.org is a command-line task-management program that is amazingly customizable, but lacks the functionality to track time spent on those tasks.
-A companion app, timewarrior, was created to fill this gap, but in my experience, timewarrior commands are counter-intuitive, tricky to connect with taskwarrior data, and with limited reporting capability.
-Instead, this project proposes another way.

-https://hledger.org is a command-line accounting program capable of tracking all sorts of finances, currencies, commodities, _including time!_ hledger (and several other plaintextaccounting.org programs) can read/ query/ report from timelog.el formatted files. (see https://hledger.org/hledger.html#timeclock-format)

-task-timelog-hook connects taskwarrior start/stop times with hledger's time-accounting, opening up a great range of queries and reports based on taskwarrior descriptions, projects and tags.
-This information is essential for invoicing, etc. This hook is based entirely on https://gist.github.com/wbsch/d977b0ac29aa1dfa4437 by Wilhelm Schürmann in 2015, and it works just great!
-I'm expanding the gist to a github repo to provide documentation and tweaks where needed.
+- [Taskwarrior](https://taskwarrior.org) is a command-line task-management program that is amazingly customizable, with projects and tags and reports and User Defined Attributes.. it's "the 800lb gorilla" in the CLI ToDo list jungle.
+Tasks can be started and stopped, and those times recorded as annotations, but taskwarrior doesn't have the built-in functionality to track or report on the those intervals.
+That's where ledger and hledger shine!

+- [ledger](https://ledger-cli.org) and [hledger](https://hledger.org) are both mature [command-line accounting programs](http://plaintextaccounting.org) with active development communities.
+They are work-alikes, and while [not identical](https://hledger.org/faq.html#how-is-hledger-different-from-ledger-) (ledger written in c++, hledger in haskell) they share most file-formats and many commands.
+One of the things they have in common is the ability to query and report from timeclock (a.k.a. timelog) formatted text files.
+The terms "timeclock" and "timelog" seem to be used interchangeably, and that's fine as long as the file extension is "*.timeclock".

 ## INSTALL
 ### Requirements
+- Taskwarrior

-#### Taskwarrior
+- Taskwarrior hook

-#### ledger or hledger
+- ledger or hledger

 ## CONFIGURE
 * files location